Master of Arts in Counseling and Pupil Personnel Services Credential in School Counseling (PPSC) with Child Welfare and Attendance Authorization

 - An autobiographical essay (2-3 pages) describing life experiences that have shaped the candidate’s approach to working with children and what led them to the decision to become a school counselor and their commitment to the PPSC program.

-The Counseling program requires 48 credits of coursework.
+The School Counseling program requires 48 semester credits of coursework.
 Students entering the Counseling program or within the first session of being fully admitted to the program are expected to have the following:

-Certificate of Clearance: A Certificate of Clearance application (including fingerprints) or a copy of a valid short-term permit must be submitted at the time of the intake interview or by the end of the first session of enrollment.
-Students who do not have verification of being issued a certificate of clearance cannot advance in any School Counseling coursework that requires observation or fieldwork in a K-12 setting.
+Certificate of Clearance: Verification of a receipt of Certificate of Clearance or Certificate of Clearance (including fingerprints) or a copy of a valid credential or short-term permit must be submitted to the School of Education within the first session of enrollment.
+Candidates who do not submit verification of a certificate of clearance cannot advance in any credential coursework that requires observation or fieldwork in a K-12 setting.
 Anyone with a revoked credential will not be admitted to any credential program until the credential is reinstated by the CTC.
+A certificate of clearance or child development permit must be active prior to clinical practice.

-Transfer Policy: No more than 12 credits may be transferred into the school counseling program from other graduate institutions upon approval by course transfer request to the Associate Dean.
+Transfer Policy: No more than 12 semester credits may be transferred into the school counseling program from other graduate institutions upon approval by course transfer request to the Associate Dean.
 Transferred courses must have been awarded a grade of “B” or better and cannot be older than seven years at the completion of the program.
-CSPU 618 Best Practices in Counseling, CSPU 620 Supervision and Mentoring in School Counseling I, and CSPU 621 Supervision and Mentoring in School Counseling II must be taken at Brandman University.
+CSPU 618 Best Practices in Counseling, CSPU 619 Practicum and Supervision in School Counseling, CSPU 620 Supervision and Mentoring in School Counseling I, and CSPU 621 Supervision and Mentoring in School Counseling II must be taken at Brandman University.

 The School Counseling program also requires the following:

-Portfolio: After successfully completing Fieldwork/Internship and all other program requirements and coursework, candidates submit a portfolio demonstrating their competency through LiveText and pay a fee to have the portfolio evaluated.
+Demonstration of Mastery Portfolio: After successfully completing supervision and mentoring and all other program requirements and all coursework have been graded, candidates submit a portfolio demonstrating their competency through LiveText and pay a fee to have the portfolio evaluated.
 Portfolio requirements and directions are located on the SOE Services MyBrandman site.

 Exit Interview: An exit interview is conducted by a faculty mentor at the end of the program to determine that the CTC’s Standards have been met.
 All coursework, non-coursework requirements, and the exit portfolio must be completed and passed prior to the exit interview.
 Candidates must fill out the exit interview application found on the SOE Services MyBrandman site prior to participating in an exit interview by a faculty mentor.